StackExchange/StackExchange.Redis/Docs/Scripting.md

 The `LuaScript` class rewrites variables in scripts of the form `@myVar` into the appropriate `ARGV[someIndex]` required by redis.
 If the parameter passed is of type `RedisKey` it will be sent as part of the `KEYS` collection automatically.

-Any object that exposes field or property members with the same name as @-prefixed variables in the Lua script can be used as a paramter hash to
+Any object that exposes field or property members with the same name as @-prefixed variables in the Lua script can be used as a parameter hash to
 `Evaluate` calls.
 Supported member types are the following:

  - int(?)